apenzk/dafny-training/README.md

 # Install Dafny/VSCode

-The easiest way to get Dafny is to install the [Dafny VsCode plugin](https://marketplace.visualstudio.com/items?itemName=dafny-lang.ide-vscode).
+The easiest way to get Dafny is to install the [Dafny VS Code plugin](https://marketplace.visualstudio.com/items?itemName=dafny-lang.ide-vscode).

 You will also have to install `dotnet-sdk` 5.0 or 6.0 (`brew install dotnet@6` on a Mac).

-In the VsCode Dsfny settings:
+In the VS Code Dafny settings:

--  set the absolute path to `dotnet`.
+- set the absolute path to `dotnet` (which is provided during the brew installation).
 - add the item `--relax-definite-assignment` to language server _launch args_.
 # Dafny CLI